SEA Underground: Layout and operation

 The system has 21 APM vehicles, with about 13 in service at any given time: two 3-car trains on the Green and Blue Lines and a single car on the Yellow Line.
+Approximately 40 percent of Sea-Tac Airport passengers use the SEA Underground system.
+Maintenance is generally conducted on weekends after cars are moved into one of two shops via a lateral transfer table.

 The system has a 99.9% uptime rate.
 When track maintenance is required on the Green and Blue Lines, the work is typically done overnight, and a single train operates in a shuttle mode.
 If the system experiences a loss of traction power, cars have enough power storage to allow them to reach the next station.
 While most APM systems are operated by the system builder, the Port of Seattle is one of the few owners that also operate and maintain their APM system.
 The Port estimates that this arrangement results in a 40% savings in maintenance costs.

 Public art

 As part of its 2003 renovation, public art projects were included in the scope of the project.
 The main terminal's south station features a series of 56-plus flowers cast of aluminum and aluminum/resin mix created by Nancy Blum.

 In the main terminal's north station is a series of nine paintings created by Karen Ganz representing various travelers.